Questfall/docs/users/crafting.md

 #### Spellbooks

-The tier of spellbook effects the power of the spell.
+By upgrading a spell book the user can have the same spell with more power.
 Five spellbooks of the same type and tier can be crafted into one book of the next tier.

 ***